BeyondTheClouds/enoslib/docs/tutorials/chameleon.rst

   It's a good practice to use a virtualenv or a python version manager like `pyenv`.

-Chameleon Baremetal Example
+Chameleon Bare-metal Example
 ===========================

-The following reserve 2 nodes on the chameleon baremetal infrastructure.
-The prefered way of authenticating to the Chameleon provider using EnOSlib is through application credentials (EnOSlib will transparently source your application credentials when needed)
+The following reserve 2 nodes on the chameleon bare-metal infrastructure.
+The preferred way of authenticating to the Chameleon provider using EnOSlib is through application credentials (EnOSlib will transparently source your application credentials when needed)